 The answer is yes – a separate subscription means that both partners (Uni Connect Partnership and HEP) have guaranteed long-term access to all data recorded for their collaborative delivery, including data tracking outcomes, dashboards and other tools that the HEAT Service provides.

-To provide clarity, we have a clear rule: where the partner HEP is not a HEAT member, the Uni Connect Partnership cannot add data relating to collaborative delivery on their behalf.
-This stipulation is included in the Uni Connect Legal Agreement, which specifies only activity that is funded by Uni Connect can be added to Uni Connect accounts.
+To provide clarity, we have a clear rule: where the partner HEP is not a HEAT member, the Uni Connect Partnership cannot provide them with access to data or reporting from HEAT or track data relating to collaborative delivery on their behalf.
+This stipulation is included in the Uni Connect Legal Agreement, which specifies only activity that is funded by Uni Connect can be added to Uni Connect accounts, in a way that allows the partnership to comply with their Office for Students funding requirements.

-Uni Connect Partnerships can add collaborative activity, but it must be shared with the HEP they are collaborating with, and for this to be possible each HEP must have a separate HEAT subscription.
+Uni Connect Partnerships can add collaborative activity, but it must be shared with the HEP they are collaborating with.
+For this to be possible, each HEP must retain their separate HEAT subscription.

 We appreciate members may ask why it is necessary for HEP to have a HEAT membership when the services can be accessed on their behalf through their Uni Connect Partnership.
 This approach is necessary for two reasons.
 Firstly, it safeguards HEPs from potential loss of data that they will need for their APP reporting.
 Secondly, it is the only way to protect our collaborative service and national tracking dataset.